timwis/starter/_posts/2015-08-04-something-else.md

 tags:
   - apples
 text:
-  - now right
+  - and
-  - this is
+  - then and
 textarea: null
 raw: test
 something: test
 button: true
 ---

 ## A New Post